-If you’re designing a small bathroom the Tubby Too bath from Albion Bath Company is the perfect solution.
+If you’re designing a small bathroom the Tubby Too bath from Albion Bath Company is the perfect freestanding bath idea.
 It is 147cm in length rather than the standard 170cm, ideal for this thatched cottage.
-Made from Albion's Iso-enamel material, it is pictured in a burnished gold finish, but is also available in bronze, silver and painted in any Dulux or Farrow & Ball shade, from £2,091.
+Made from Albion's Iso-enamel material, it is pictured in a burnished gold finish, but is also available in bronze, silver and painted in any Dulux or Farrow & Ball shade.

 Whether you're adding an en suite bathroom, squeezing a tub into a master suite or tucking a neat and compact bath into the corner of a bedroom for a touch of boutique hotel luxury, look no further than Albion Bath Company's Tubby Tub.
 Here, it has been painted in Dulux's Firecracker 2 shade to complement a traditional period scheme.